Mayor Quimby: Appearances

 His catchphrase is "Vote Quimby", which he always finds an opportunity to say, even in situations where it would be disadvantageous to identify himself, like inadvertently being caught by Homer in a motel room with his mistress.

 Quimby was elected Mayor of Springfield in 1986 (three years before the show's debut) and has been re-elected several times since, despite openly admitting to fraud and wrongdoing.
 In the season 4 episode "Krusty Gets Kancelled" he admits to using taxpayer dollars to fund the murder of his enemies, but thanks to a clever use of a popular Gabbo catchphrase ("I'm a bad wittle boy"), he is re-elected in a landslide.

 Dan Castellaneta, the voice of Quimby.

 Quimby's political stranglehold on Springfield has earned him the hatred of Springfield's small but vocal Republican elite, themselves portrayed as mostly dark, ghoulish figures who meet in a castle.
 When the Republicans nominate Sideshow Bob as their mayoral candidate, Bob rigs the election, briefly deposing Quimby.
 He is re-instated when Bob is found guilty of fraud and imprisoned.
 Later, when Quimby briefly flees the city in the mistaken belief that his corruption is about to be exposed, he is deemed to have "abandoned office" and is replaced by a short-lived "council of learned citizens" headed by Lisa Simpson, Professor Frink, Comic Book Guy, Lindsey Naegle, Dr. Hibbert, and Principal Skinner, the members of the Springfield chapter of Mensa International, in accordance with the town charter.
-He also survives a recall election, with no candidate in the race against him (candidates include Rainier Wolfcastle (a Schwarzenegger reference), Kent Brockman, and even Homer Simpson in character as the Safety Salamander) garnering the five percent necessary to force a recall.
+He also survives a recall election, with no candidate in the race against him, garnering the five percent necessary to force a recall.

+According to the Season 37 episode "Sashes to Sashes", Quimby's father Joe Quimby, Sr. came to the U.S. from Ireland in 1921, and Mayor Quimby married Marge's aunt Beatrice Bouvier but the marriage ended quickly.